jontsai/github-streak/README.md

 - As an engineer/entrepreneur--I love automation.
 - The quote, "Entrepeneurs work 80 hours a week so they can avoid working 40 hours a week."

+### Other Practical Uses

+- If GitHub is part of your workflow/collaboration/deployment to production, this project is a perfect tool ensure that your whole DevOps pipeline is in good order.

 ## Getting Started & Usage Instructions

 - Clone this repository